bmck/worldbank_as_dataframe/README.md

   #  2001: $553582178386.192
   #  2000: $644701831101.394
   #
-  #  The WorldBank::Data can have have methods matching any of the World Bank API's
+  #  The WorldbankAsDataframe::Data can have have methods matching any of the World Bank API's
   # modifiers (like #dates above) called as class methods or chained in a query.
   #